 - The original vehicle title

 - Government-issued photo identification

-You may also find it beneficial to update your insurance with a moving insurance policy.
-This will ensure any accidental mishaps are during transport are covered and you aren’t held liable for damages.
+If you are wondering whether you need insurance to ship your car, you might find that it is beneficial.
+Update your insurance with a moving insurance policy.
+This will ensure any accidental mishaps during transport are covered and you aren’t held liable for damages.

 The driver will need to see all relevant documents before loading up your car, so don’t be caught without your paperwork and forced to reschedule your move.

 An often overlooked car shipping tip is to make sure you give your car a thorough wash.
 While it may gather a bit of dirt on the trip, having a clean car will make it easier to notice any scratches or dents.
 Though it is a simple auto shipping tip, it is a highly recommended step when preparing your car for shipping.

 Once your car arrives at your final destination, you’ll have a chance to identify any damage that occurred during transit.
 Because dirt has the ability to hide signs of damage, you may find this difficult to do accurately.